 You zig-zag your way down a maze of narrow alleyways passing several different guesthouses and warung before you finally find the motorbike parking area.
 Cars can’t make it back here, so you’re either on two wheels or on foot.

 Eventually, you finally reach the winding staircase that takes you down to the beach.
 The fact that it’s so hard to reach turns off a lot of people, which is great for those looking to experience a Bali beach without hordes of hard-partying tourists.

 Even though it’s tiny and tough to get to, Bingin is still home to quite a few guesthouses, restaurants, and surf shops.
-They definitely cater to surfers, as the challenging waves here are what spurred the development of a tourism industry in the first place.
-For more advanced surfers looking for a more traditional option for a Bali beach, Bingin is an excellent choice.
+They definitely cater to surfers, as the challenging waves here are what spurred the development of the tourism industry in the first place.

 7. Sanur Beach

 Sanur Beach is an excellent spot for swimming, relaxing, and walking.